Ion Țiriac: Business career

 One of two Rolls-Royce Phantom IV owned by Țiriac, part of his car collection.

 After his retirement as a professional tennis player, Țiriac became a businessman in (then West) Germany.
 In 1987, he appeared in a TV commercial for Miller Lite beer with Bob Uecker, who extols Țiriac's supposed humorous qualities, laughing hysterically while Țiriac sits stone-faced.
-In reality, Țiriac was popular and outgoing, especially when he served as player/coach of the Boston Lobsters of World Team Tennis in the 1970s.
+In reality, Țiriac was popular and outgoing, especially when he was player/coach of the Boston Lobsters of World Team Tennis in the 1970s.

 In Germany, Țiriac met another Romanian businessman, Dan Petrescu. Țiriac and Petrescu became economic partners and collaborated in the development of several companies in the following years.

 Following the collapse of communism in Romania, Țiriac started numerous businesses and investments back home.
 In 1990, he founded Ion Țiriac Bank, the first private bank in post-Communist Romania.
 Between that and several other enterprises (retail, insurance, auto leasing, auto dealerships, airlines, etc.), his fortune was estimated at over US$900 million in 2005.

 Țiriac is an avid car collector.
 The Tiriac Collection represents the exhibition of cars and motorcycles under his ownership.
 Reopened to the public in May 2015, the collection includes historical vehicles manufactured since 1899 and also modern exotics with about 350 cars and 165 cars at full time display on a rotation basis.
 Visitors will find the only collection in the world with 2 Rolls-Royce Phantoms IV, as well as exhibits that previously belonged to great names such as Sir Elton John, Sammy Davis Jr. or Bernie Ecclestone.

 In 2006, Țiriac was selected as one of the 100 Greatest Romanians, ranking #77.

-Ion Țiriac became the first Romanian to enter Forbes' List of billionaires in the 2007 Forbes rankings, ranking 840th in the world.
+Țiriac became the first Romanian to enter Forbes' List of billionaires in the 2007 Forbes rankings, ranking 840th in the world.
 His wealth was estimated at $1.0 billion as of 2010, according to the magazine.
 In 2010, TOP 300 Capital declared Ion Țiriac the richest man in Romania with a wealth estimated at €1.5–€1.6 billion ($2–$2.2 billion).

 In 2018, Ion Țiriac ranked #1867 on the Forbes World's Billionaires list, with wealth listed at US$1.2 billion.